Balfour House: Siege of Vicksburg

 During the Siege of Vicksburg, most houses were abandoned in favor of caves dug into hillsides for protection against mortar attacks, but Balfour House remained occupied.
 Emma Balfour famously refused to leave, and in fact used her home to shelter wounded Confederate soldiers.

 With Union forces surrounding Vicksburg on all sides, and the Union Navy occupying the Mississippi River, the feeling of entrapment was palpable.
 Emma wrote: "What is to become of all the living things in this place when the boats commend shelling—God only knows—shut up as in a trap—no ingress or egress—and thousands of women and children...".

 Union headquarters

-After the Confederate surrender, Balfour House served as headquarters of Union Maj.
+After the surrender of the Confederates, Balfour House served as headquarters of Union Maj.
 Gen. James B. McPherson.